Precision Measurement of Large Shear Signals: The Method

 \subsection{The Fourier\_Quad Method}

 Let us define the intrinsic galaxy surface brightness distribution as $f_{S}\left(\vec{x}^{S}\right) $, and the lensed galaxy as $f_{L}\left(\vec{x}^{L}\right)$.
-The transformation between the unlensed and lensed coordinates is $\vec{x}^{S} = {\mathrm M} \vec{x}^{L} $, where ${\mathrm M}$ is the lensing distortion matrix defined as
+The transformation between the unlensed and lensed coordinates is $\vec{x}^{S} = {\mathrm M} \vec{x}^{L} $, where ${\mathrm M}$ is the lensing distortion matrix defined as:

 where $\kappa$ is the convergence, describing the change in galaxy size due to lensing, and $g$ is the reduced shear, causing the stretching of the images.
-The observed image is further smeared by the PSF, and can be written as:
+The lensed image should be further convolved by the PSF to form the observed image, which can be written as: